Pastoral Staff

 Rev. Dr. Rodger Nishioka

-Rev. Dr. Rodger Nishioka serves as the senior associate pastor and director of Adult Faith Formation.
-He joined the staff in March 2016.
 Born in Honolulu and raised in Seattle at the Japanese Presbyterian Church, prior to coming to Village, Rodger taught at Columbia Theological Seminary in Atlanta for 15 years as the Benton Family professor of Christian Education.
 Before serving on the faculty of Columbia Seminary, he was director of youth and young adult ministries for the Presbyterian Church (USA).
-Rodger is a graduate of Seattle Pacific University (BA), McCormick Theological Seminary (MATS), and Georgia State University (PhD).
+Rodger is a graduate of Seattle Pacific University (BA), McCormick Theological Seminary (MATS), and Georgia State University (PhD.).
 Rodger is most at home in the classroom both as a teacher and as a learner.
 The son of Rev. Richard and Alice Nishioka, he is evidence that you can be a pastor’s kid and still love Jesus and the church.

 913-671-2323